drlecks/Simple-Web3-Php/README.md

 To enable transaction sending & signing, enter a valid pair of address and private key.
 Please take this advises before continuing:
 - The address must be active on the ropsten network and have some ether available to send the transactions.
 - Double check that you are using a test endpoint, otherwise you will be spending real eth to send the transactions
-- Be sure to keep you private key secret!
+- Be sure to keep your private key secret!

 ```php
 //SIGNING